securitybunker/databunker.org/content/doc/install/_index.md

 ## Advanced configuration

-Databunker loads the ``databunker.yaml`` configuration file, which includes various settings such as the email gateway, SMS gateway, service logo, and more.
+Databunker uses the ``databunker.yaml`` configuration file.
+You can modify this file to set custom email gateway, SMS gateway, service logo, and more.

-There are several ways to modify Databunker's configuration file:
+There are several ways to load a new configuration file in Databunker:
-* Build a new Docker container based on Databunker's Dockerfile and include your custom configuration file inside it.
+* Build a new Docker container based on Databunker's Dockerfile and include your custom configuration file inside it
-* Create a new configuration file and mount this file to the Databunker container.
+* Create a new configuration file and mount it to the Databunker container

-You can do it as following:
+Follow these steps to mount an external configuration file:

 **Step 1.
 Download the default configuration file**

-Create a directory and download the default configuration file:
+Create a ``./conf`` directory and download the default configuration file in it:

 ```
 mkdir ~/conf